 - Make a scavenger hunt, with small thoughtful gifts that lead up to a larger gift.

-- Put together a basket of meaningful items that he enjoys (favourite DVD, popcorn, flavoured coffee and lounge pants).
+- Put together a basket of meaningful items that he enjoys (favorite DVD, popcorn, flavored coffee, and lounge pants).

-If your man feels most loved when you carve out time for him, you can honour him in this way by doing the following:
+If your man feels most loved when you carve out time for him, you can honor him in this way by doing the following:

 - Surprise him with the children and take him to a place he loves.